-To help them, a whole new category of social care tools has emerged.
+To help them, a whole new category of social customer care tools has emerged.
 Whereas the old marketing tools focused on content but neglected service, each team now has their own platform.
 Marketers needn’t worry, however: far from stepping on their toes, customer service teams are using theirs to generate immense value for marketers in interesting ways.

 Tracking data is critical to marketing teams, but standard marketing tools lack the ability to track satisfaction scores from within private social channels.
 Social customer service software bridges that gap and gives them what they need.